qdraw/starsky/starsky/starsky/readme_api.md

   ]
 }
 ```
-- When using a mysql database `DefaultConnection` will be `null`.
-The connection string is not publicly visible.
+- The setting `DatabaseConnection` will be ignored .
+The connection string is not publicly visible due security reasons.